 As reported in section 2.8.3, we undertook four effectiveness syntheses, with 42 studies included.
 Within these, 29 studies were meta-analysed and 13 contributed to narrative syntheses.
 Table 9 below illustrates the number of interventions contributing to each meta-analysis and the number of studies contributing to the synthesis but not meta-analysed.
 The total number of interventions (n=40) across the meta-analyses is greater than the total number of studies included in the meta-analyses (n=29).
 This is partly because a small number of studies (n=5) evaluated more than one remote therapy in a multi-arm study and so contributed to several times to a single synthesis (Graser et al., 2021; McKay et al., 2010, 2013; Mundt et al., 2006) or to multiple syntheses (Kiluk et al., 2016); and partly because a small number of studies (n=6) measured both relapse and days of use outcomes and so contributed to multiple syntheses (Campbell et al., 2014; Carroll et al., 2014; Farabee et al., 2013; Kiluk et al., 2018; Lucht et al., 2021; McKay et al., 2004).
 Each of the syntheses is presented and described below (sections 3.3.1 to 3.3.4).

 Table 9: Details of the four effective syntheses

-Analysis type Assumption Intervention Comparator Outcome Synthesis # remote therapies (studies) in meta-analysis # studies in narrative synthesis Akin to SuperioritySupplementing standard in-person treatment and/or recovery support with remote therapy will enhance its effectivenessIn-person treatment and/or recovery support + remote therapyIn-person treatment and/or treatment Relapse 1 15 (10) 4 with remote therapy will enhance its remote and/or recovery support Days of use 2 14 3 Akin to non- When provided as an alternative or partial alternative to standard in-person treatment and/or Remote In-person treatment Relapse 3 4 3 inferiority recovery support components, remote therapy will be no less effective therapy and/or recovery support Days of use 4 8 5
+Analysis type Assumption Intervention Comparator Outcome Synthesis # remote therapies (studies) in meta-analysis # studies in narrative synthesis Akin to Supplementing standard in-person treatment and/or recovery support In-person treatment and/or recovery In-person treatment and/or recovery Relapse 1 15 (10) 4 Superiority with remote therapy will enhance its effectiveness support + remote therapy Days of use 2 14 3 Akin to non- When provided as an alternative or partial alternative to standard in-person Remote Relapse 3 4 3 inferiority treatment and/or recovery support components, remote therapy will be no less effective therapy Days of use 4 8 5

-\ Some studies evaluated multiple remote therapies
+^{} Some studies evaluated multiple remote therapies